Arul2312/Pattern-Recognition-and-Generalization-using-Convolutional-Neural-Network/README.md

 Pattern Recognization and Generalization on ARC Dataset using Convolutional Neural Networks

 ****1.2 Hypothesis :****
-Increasing the number of layers in a convolutional neural network can lead to higher training errors in small datasets due to overparameterization or overfitting regularization effects.
+Increasing the number of layers in a convolutional neural network can lead to higher training errors in small and complex datasets due to overparameterization or overfitting regularization effects.

 ****Short Summary****